fragcolor-xyz/shards-examples/tutorials/snake/steps/step-2.md

 # Step 2

-In this tutorial we are going to implement a simplified version of the snake game.
-We won't have high-end graphics but will instead focus on the game logic.
+In this tutorial we will implement a simplified version of the snake game.
+For now, we won't have high-end graphics but we'll instead focus on the game logic.

 ## Defining the play space

 The snake evolves inside a grid.
 It moves one cell at a time either horizontally or vertically.
-The fruit the snake has to eat to grow can appear on any unoccupied cell.
+The fruit that the snake must eat to grow can appear on any unoccupied cell.

-Let's define that grid.
-There are different ways to define a grid.
-We could use a multi-dimensional array (or in our case, a sequence of sequences).
-However, to simplify the code, we will instead define a flat sequence.
+Such a grid may be defined in many ways.
+We could use a 2D array (or in our case, a sequence of sequences since our grid exists in two dimensional space).
+However, to keep our code simple, we will instead use a flat sequence to hold the states of all our grid elements.

+The trick is to visualize the 1D sequence as a 2D matrix with defined grid row and grid column values (see code below).

 === "EDN"